SpringOne2GX-2014/Intro-to-Spring-Hadoop/README.md

 Intro-to-Spring-Hadoop
 ======================

-Examples and Slides for "Introduction to Spring for Apache Hadoop" at SpringOne2GX 2014
+Examples and [Slides for "Introduction to Spring for Apache Hadoop"](https://github.com/SpringOne2GX-2014/Intro-to-Spring-Hadoop/blob/master/SpringOne2GX_2014_Spring_for_Apache_Hadoop.pdf) at SpringOne2GX 2014

+If you need a basic Hadoop installation in a VM to run on your development system, we provide a basic step for step document for ["Installing Hadoop"](https://github.com/SpringOne2GX-2014/Intro-to-Spring-Hadoop/blob/master/InstallingHadoop.asciidoc).

 Before starting [Spring XD](http://projects.spring.io/spring-xd/) or running any of the examples, start [Redis](http://redis.io/download) and your [Hadoop VM](https://github.com/SpringOne2GX-2014/Intro-to-Spring-Hadoop/blob/master/InstallingHadoop.asciidoc).
 You should also set the following environment variables: